sslab-gatech/Rudra-Artifacts/README.md

  Low - visible 163 / internal  31
 ```

-Note that the numbers are slightly different from the submitted version of the paper:
 ```
 The numbers reported in the paper:
 Bugs count for SendSyncVariance algorithm